wp-plugins/ajax-adsense/readme.txt

 Yes!
 Now, in V2.1+, you have more options (using [Custom Fields](http://codex.wordpress.org/Custom_Fields "Scroll down to the section titled Usage")) to control adsense blocks in individual posts/pages.
 Add custom fields with keys like `adsense-top`, `adsense-middle`, `adsense-bottom`, `adsense-widget`, `adsense-search` and with values like `left`, `right`, `center` or `no` to have control how the Google adsense blocks show up in each post or page.
 A Custom Field `adsense` with  value `no` suppresses all AdSense ad blocks in the post or page.

+= How do I use shortcodes? =

+In the Pro version of this plugin, you can control the ad placements using the shortcode `[adsense]` in your blog posts and pages.
+If you would like to place your ads using shortcodes, please enable it on the Pro page.
+You can also specify a second argument like `[adsense leadin]` to insert the lead-in ad, for example.
+The second argument can be `leadin`, `midpost`, or `leadout`.

+By default, only those ads specified by the shortcode will be displayed (when shortcodes are enabled).
+You can specify how the plugin handles shortcode priority using a drop-down menu.
+You have these choices:

+* Do auto placements if shortcode is missing
+* Do not place any ads if shortcode is missing
+* Always ignore shortcodes and do only auto placement
+* Do not place any ads in posts/pages

+The last option effectively disables the plugin for the body of posts and pages, leaving the widgets unaffected.

 = I find this *easy* plugin too complex with too many options.
 Any alternatives? =

 If you feel that the features of AJAX Plugin for AdSense are a bit too much, consider my lean and mean AdSense plugin [AdSense Now!](http://www.thulasidas.com/plugins/adsense-now "The simplest possible way to AdSense enable your blog")